YTlabNTU/ytlabntu.github.io/_pages/team/_posts/2019-05-15-hsu-yu-ting.md

 ---

 <h3>Bio</h3>
-I am a associate professor at National Taiwan University.
+I am an associate professor in the Department of Civil Engineering at National Taiwan University.
 I live in Luzhou and my dream is to buy a mansion in Taipei.

 <h3>Service</h3>
 <p>Board of Directors, Chinese Institute of Transportation, Taiwan (2023-present)</p>